GoalZero Guide 10 Adventure Kit Review: Keeping Your Electronic Devices Going During an Emergency

 Like it or not, electronic devices have become a part of everyday life; and while I love to get away from the trappings of modern-day society, I have to admit, I often take at least one electronic device into the backcountry.
 In my opinion, some of these devices can be valuable survival tools and shouldn’t be overlooked when hiking in the backcountry, or when preparing for an emergency.

 But what happens to those devices when they run low on power?
-If you’re in the backcountry, or if you’re faced with some sort of disaster, do you have a way to keep your electronic devices going?
+If you’re in the backcountry, or if you’re faced with some sort of disaster where the electric grid has gone down, do you have a way to keep your electronic devices going?

 Enter the GoalZero Guide 10 Adventure Kit